-This Draft Planning Proposal Report explains the intended effect of, and justification for, the proposed amendments to Bayside Local Environmental Plan 2021 (BLEP 2021) to introduce minimum lot size and minimum lot width for dual occupancy and semi-detached dwelling development in the R2 Low Density Residential zone (R2 zone) in the Bayside Local Government Area (LGA).
+This Draft Planning Proposal Report explains the intended effect of, and justification for, the proposed amendments to Bayside Local Environmental Plan 2021 (BLEP 2021) to introduce minimum lot size and minimum lot width for dual occupancy and semi-detached dwelling development in Bayside's R2 Low Density Residential zone (R2 zone).
 Dual Occupancies and semi-detached dwellings are already permitted with consent in the R2 zone under the BLEP 2021.
 By introducing these new standards, the draft Planning Proposal (PP) intends to better guide built form outcomes by way of full development applications (DAs) lodged with Bayside Council and, for dual occupancies, Complying Development Certificates (CDCs) issued in accordance with the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP).